Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \textbf{SEAL}~\cite{bevilacqua2022autoregressive} constrains generation to $n$-gram substrings that are guaranteed to occur in the target corpus.
 A BART model is fine-tuned to produce such substrings, and decoding is enforced with an FM-index (a compressed full-text substring index) so that every token sequence $t$ is corpus-valid.
 Each candidate substring $t$ is scored by a rarity-adjusted language-model score that balances "query plausibility" (from the BART model) and "corpus rarity" (from the FM-Index):

-where $P_{\mathrm{corpus}}(t)$ is the prior probability of $t$ in the target corpus, calculated as $\frac{F(t,\mathcal{R})}{\sum_{d \in \mathcal{R}}|d|}$—here, $\mathcal{R}$ represents the target retrieval corpus, and $F(t,\mathcal{R})$ is the total number of occurrences of $t$ in $\mathcal{R}$; $\lambda$ is an interpolation hyperparameter that balances the two terms.
+where $P_{\mathrm{corpus}}(t)$ is the empirical prior of $t$ in the target corpus $\mathcal{R}$, estimated from its occurrence frequency (e.g., using the total count $F(t,\mathcal{R})$ normalized by the corpus token mass).
+The hyperparameter $\lambda$ balances query plausibility under the generator against corpus rarity.
 This scoring formula biases toward informative (rarer) substrings that remain plausible under $q$.
 Documents containing high-scoring substrings are retrieved via FM-index lookups, and evidence from multiple substrings is aggregated.
 SEAL unifies expansion and retrieval: generated outputs are directly executable keys, avoiding hallucination and enabling GPU-free, low-latency search with strong accuracy on KILT-style benchmarks.

-This family covers methods that condition expansion on retrieval evidence and/or run multiple retrieve–expand–requery cycles.
-Compared with free-running prompt-only generation, these approaches explicitly close the loop with the collection, which improves grounding, controllability, and robustness.
+\paragraph{SU-RankFusion: Dual-layer prompt ensembles and lightweight rank fusion} Prompt-only generative QE is often brittle: effectiveness can vary substantially with prompt wording and formatting.
+To improve robustness under the chat-based system--user interface, ~\citet{li2026dual} propose \textbf{SU-RankFusion}, which decouple (i) a behavioural \textit{system} prompt that enforces a stable generation style (e.g., keyword-rich, query-focused, non-hallucinatory) from (ii) diversified \textit{user} prompts that induce complementary expansion views (synonyms, facets, contexts, intent clarifications).
+Each expansion is issued to a standard retriever (e.g., BM25) to obtain a ranked list, and multiple lists are then aggregated using lightweight {SU-RankFusion} schemes.
+This design targets the {zero-grounding, non-interactive} regime: it relies primarily on the LLM's prior knowledge (without retrieval--generation iterations), while mitigating prompt sensitivity via ensembling and stabilizing downstream ranking via list fusion.

+\paragraph{Two-LLM QE: Heterogeneous expansion and refinement} Most LLM-based QE methods rely on a single generator, which may limit the diversity and robustness of the produced expansions.
+To address this, ~\citet{li2026automatic} propose \textbf{Two-LLM QE}, a training-free multi-LLM expansion framework built on top of automatically pseudo-labelled domain-matched in-context exemplars.
+Two heterogeneous LLMs first generate complementary expansions for the same query using the same cluster-selected demonstrations, and an additional refinement LLM then consolidates them into one coherent and less noisy expansion.
+This design performs query-level fusion before retrieval.
+Empirical results show that the refinement variant consistently outperforms both single-LLM expansion and direct concatenation, suggesting that controlled cross-LLM refinement is an effective way to improve the stability and effectiveness of QE.